manningstinson/holbertonschool-printf/README.md

 ```

 This code defines a function called `print_char`.
 It takes a variable argument list `args` as its argument.
 It uses the `va_arg` function to extract a character from the variable argument list and assigns it to the variable `c`.
 Then, it calls the `_putchar` function, passing this character `c` as an argument.
 The return value of `_putchar` is returned by `print_char`.

-In summary, this code defines a function `_putchar` that writes a character to the standard output and returns the number of characters written or -1 on error.
-Additionally, it defines a function `print_char` that is used to print a character by calling `_putchar`.
-These functions are likely part of a larger program designed for formatting and printing text.